 “Vietnam Cultural Heritage Space” Exhibition To Be Launched In November

-Specifically, the in-person exhibition will take place from 22 to 27 November at the Vietnam Exhibition Centre for Culture and Arts at No.2 Hoa Lu, Hai Ba Trung District while the virtual one will last from 22 November to 31 December on websites: http://trienlamvhnt.vn and http://dsvh.gov.vn.
+The in-person exhibition will take place from 22 to 27 November at the Vietnam Exhibition Centre for Culture and Arts located at No. 2 Hoa Lu, Hai Ba Trung District.
+Meanwhile, the virtual exhibition will be available from 22 November to 31 December on the websites: http://trienlamvhnt.vn and http://dsvh.gov.vn.

-The event introduces the intangible cultural heritage including costumes, traditional music, and instruments such as Tay Nguyen Culture Space of Gong in Tay Nguyen, love duet singing in Bac Ninh, and “Don ca tai tu” in the Southern region.
-Moreover, “Tho Mau Tam Phu” (the ritual of worshiping Tam Phu Mother Goddess) will be specially highlighted in the exhibition.
+This event showcases various forms of intangible cultural heritage, such as traditional costumes, music, and instruments.
+Highlights include the Tay Nguyen Culture Space of Gong, the love duet singing from Bac Ninh, and the "Don ca tai tu" from the Southern region.
+Additionally, the exhibition will prominently feature "Tho Mau Tam Phu" (the ritual of worshiping the Tam Phu Mother Goddess).

-Artists in traditional costume were singing traditional folk music ( Quan ho Bac Ninh)
+Artists in traditional costume performing Quan ho Bac Ninh folk music

-During the event, visitors can learn about the local cultural heritages and their distinct traditional handicraft products in both indoor and outdoor areas.
-Local cuisine and specialties are also introduced in the exhibition.
+During the exhibition, visitors can explore local cultural heritage and experience distinct traditional handicraft products in both indoor and outdoor areas.
+A variety of local cuisines and specialties will also be featured.

-This is the first exhibition in Hanoi after the social distancing was lifted.
-It not only honors Vietnam's cultural values but also promotes the awareness of visitors in preserving and developing these values in the future.
+This marks the first exhibition in Hanoi since social distancing measures were lifted, aiming to honor Vietnam's rich cultural values and enhance visitors' awareness of the importance of preserving and developing these traditions for the future.

 Free French Movies Available On Local Streaming Platform During Tet Holiday